Grachi: La Vida es Maravillosamente Mágica

-Life's Wonderfully Magical, Volume 2
+La Vida es Maravillosamente Mágica, Vol. 2

 The second soundtrack was released on April 11, 2012, in Latin America and it contains the season 2 songs, this time all sang by the entire cast from the series.
 Distributed by Warner Music.
 A live concert tour was created to promote the album in North America, South America and Europe.
 The song "Lagrimas" won a Latin Grammy nomination.
-This album peaked No. 1 in 14 countries.
+This album peaked No. 1 in 14 countries and won many diamond, platinum and gold certifications around the world.
+It has sold more than 3 million copies and its Nickelodeon Latin America's most sold and successful album ever released.